amytangcodes/nightDay/README.md

 <p>Another fun little <a href="https://googlecreativelab.github.io/coder-projects/projects/night_and_day/">Coder Project</a> I completed.  </p>

-<p>Using HTML, CSS, and jQuery, created a page where you could <a href="http://amytangcodes.com/nightDay">click on the sun</a> and make it nighttime, or click on the moon and change it to daytime!</p>
+<p>This project used HTML, CSS, and jQuery.
+Create a page where <a href="http://amytangcodes.com/nightDay">clicking on the sun</a> makes it nighttime.
+Click on the moon and you get daytime!</p>